chatmail/dkim-milter/TUTORIAL.md

 For setting up signing you need to pick a domain and selector.
 These values will appear in your DKIM signatures in the *d=* and *s=* tag, respectively.
-They also appear in the DNS TXT record at `<selector>._domainkey.<domain>`.
+They also appear in the DNS TXT record location at `<selector>._domainkey.<domain>`.
 You must have permission to create this TXT record later.

 The domain is your domain, where you have permission to install additional DNS records.
 We will use `example.com`.